ddev/xtrabackup-build/README.md

 To build,

 * Lookup the latest version at <https://www.percona.com/software/mysql-database/percona-xtrabackup>
-* Change the version above and commit and push it
+* Change the version above and commit and push it.
+This extra commit is essential, because otherwise the tag won't be unique.
 * Create a release with the desired tag, for example `8.0.34-29`.
 It will build and push the arm64 version to the release.